PelionIoT/reference-design-RD1622/Documentation/RD1622_README.md

 # Demonstrate a remote Firmware update:

 1. In order to update FW on a connected device, you will need the manifest tool.
-Please note that in a later release of Mbed OS (5.10 & above) & Mbed CLI (1.8.0 and above), the manifest tool is integrated into the Mbed CLI (via the dm command) and you wouldn't need to manually install this.
+Please note that in a later release of Mbed OS (5.10 & above) & Mbed CLI (1.8.0 and above), the manifest tool is integrated into the Mbed CLI (via the 'dm' command) and you wouldn't need to manually install this.
 But, if using earlier versions then, you have to manually install this using:

  ``` pip install git+https://github.com/ARMmbed/manifest-tool --upgrade ```